Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Conclusions

-In conclusion, in this work we identify a new class of pressure-quenchable, boron-rich superconductors: XB$_{12}$ compounds consisting of B$_{12}$ icosahedral superatoms and interstitial electropositive elements, assembled in a \textit{superatomic crystal}.
-These superatomic crystals present unique advantages for superconductivity: first, boron atoms bond covalently both intra- and inter-superatom, leading to large electron-phonon matrix elements.
+In conclusion, in this work we identify a class of promising boron-rich superconductors: $Pm\bar{3}$ - XB$_{12}$ compounds consisting of B$_{12}$ icosahedral superatoms and interstitial electropositive elements, assembled in a \textit{superatomic crystal}.
+These compounds can be synthesized under pressures of 50 GPa and, based on dynamical stability, could be recoverable at ambient conditions. \XB{12} crystals present unique advantages for superconductivity: first, boron atoms bond covalently both intra- and inter-superatom, leading to large electron-phonon matrix elements.
 Second, they are able to withstand extreme hole- and electron doping, which allows a fine tuning of the Fermi energy without compromising the structural stability.
 In fact, our DFT and SCDFT calculations predict superconducting critical temperatures up to 42 K at ambient pressure -- rivaling MgB$_2$ -- with electron-phonon coupling distributed broadly in mode and momentum space.

-According to our calculations, these superatomic crystals can be stabilized under moderate pressures, and remain metastable at ambient conditions.
-However, an even easier nonequilibrium synthesis route may be achieved at ambient conditions, as the B$_{12}$ superatoms are already present in pure $\alpha$-B, and may be directly intercalated with metal atoms.
-Compared to MgB$_{2}$, these crystals present the advantage of a more isotropic structure, as well as an isotropic superconducting gap, which would represent two important advantages for large scale applications.
+An alternative nonequilibrium synthesis route may be also be possible at ambient conditions.
+In fact, the B$_{12}$ superatoms are already present in pure $\alpha$-B, and may be directly broken apart, and intercalated with metal atoms.
+Compared to MgB$_{2}$, \XB{12} presents the advantage of a more isotropic structure, as well as an isotropic superconducting gap, which would represent two important advantages for applications in devices.

-These findings highlight the potential of superatomic crystals as a new step ahead in the quest for finding new competitive superconducting materials, by combining the modularity and tunability of molecular units with the collective behavior of crystalline solids.
-The XB$_{12}$ family offers a compelling example for metastable, ambient-pressure superconductors and provides a foundation for engineering new materials where bonding, doping, and functionality can be tailored from the superatomic building blocks.
+The potential to exploit the coupling of molecular states in a framework where the Fermi energy can be varied easily has been proposed as a promising route to find superconductors \cite{Moussa_PRB_2008_fragments}.
+These findings highlight the potential of superatomic crystals to realize this idea.